pieroproietti/penguins-eggs/README.md

 - `-v, --verbose`: Enables verbose mode, providing more detailed output.

 **DESCRIPTION**
-The `eggs tools ppa` command allows users to manage PPA repositories in the Debian family of operating systems.
+<p align="justify"> The `eggs tools ppa` command allows users to manage PPA repositories in the Debian family of operating systems.
 PPA repositories are external software repositories that provide additional packages and updates not found in the official Debian repositories.
 By adding or removing PPA repositories, users can access a wider range of software packages and ensure their system stays up to date.
 To add a PPA repository, you can use the `-a` or `--add` flag.
 This will add the penguins-eggs PPA repository to your system, allowing you to install software packages from that repository.
 To remove a PPA repository, you can use the `-r` or `--remove` flag.
-This will remove the penguins-eggs PPA repository from your system, preventing you from installing or updating packages from that repository.
+This will remove the penguins-eggs PPA repository from your system, preventing you from installing or updating packages from that repository.</p>

 **EXAMPLES**
 ```